Miscarriage: Facts, Risks, and When To Seek Care

 Pelvic pain or abdominal cramping

-If bleeding increases or you develop a fever, seek medical attention immediately, as these can be signs of infection.
+If your bleeding increases or you develop a fever, seek medical attention immediately, as these can be signs of infection.

 What to expect when seeking medical care:

-When a miscarriage occurs, individuals may not have shared that they were pregnant, which can make it feel like they have to grieve alone.
-Additionally, there can be pressure to get over the loss quickly as though it is not significant enough to be grieved.
-If you experience a miscarriage, allow yourself to grieve and reach out to your support system.
-You may also feel less isolated if you connect with other people who have experienced pregnancy loss.
+When a miscarriage occurs, you may not have shared that you were pregnant, which can make it feel like you have to grieve alone.
+Additionally, there can be pressure to get over the loss quickly as though it isn’t significant enough to be grieved.